Eloi-Perez/vite-react-express-boilerplate/README.md

 This boilerplate contains all the tools you need to build a modern web app with JavaScript, React, Vite, and Express.
 You can use it to quickly bootstrap your project.

-ESLint, stylelint, prettier, husky and lintstaged are configured to give you a solid development experience.

 ## Installing / Developing

 First, [create a repository from this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template).